NixOS: Into the deep end

 evolved into a large ecosystem of packages, libraries, conventions, and

 contributors.
-As a user you might get along nicely with NixOS
+As a user you might get along nicely with NixOS without having

 to dive deep into the tech, but as a developer creating your own Nix